What Service Do You Require?

 If you would like to apply for a Consular Report of Birth Abroad at either the U.S. Embassy in Hanoi or the U.S. Consulate in Ho Chi Minh City, please complete the following steps.

 Renunciation applications can only be made by setting up an interview with a U.S. consular officer.
 Renunciation applicants are required to attend two mandatory interviews with a consular officer.
 The initial interview is followed by a period of reflection before the second interview will be scheduled.
 At the second mandatory interview, the consular officer will witness citizens’ signatures to the pertinent forms and administer the Oath of Renunciation of U.S. nationality.
 It is during the second interview that a non-refundable fee must be paid.
 This fee was instituted by the Department of State on July 13, 2010.

-If applicants would like to schedule the initial interview in Ho Chi Minh City, please email to email@example.com OR in Hanoi, please email to Acshanoi@state.gov.
+If applicants would like to schedule the initial interview in Ho Chi Minh City, please submit an inquiry here.
 Priority will be given to applicants who reside in Vietnam.

 Renunciation of United States Citizenship

 Renouncing U.S. citizenship is a voluntary act and not easily reversed.
 Those seeking renunciation must schedule an appointment for a renunciation interview, which is followed by a time of reflection, before the second mandatory interview.
 It is during this second interview that a one-time non-refundable renunciation fee of US$2,350 must be paid.
 All fees are payable in U.S. Dollars or Vietnamese Dong in cash.
 In addition, fees are also payable with the following credit cards in U.S. dollars: Visa, MasterCard, Discover and American Express.
 The Consulate cannot accept checks.